 Social media’s rule of thumb for businesses is to listen to what customers want.

 And then, you are qualified to use one of the absolutely powerful 4-word phrases that every marketer wishes to use: You Asked, We Listened.

 In this blog post, we uncover social listening by explaining what it is, how it works, and why it is now essential for brands and their marketing teams to design effective strategies.

-Having said this, social listening is not just about mentions of your brand.
-Instead, it is about knowing what, why, where, and how discussions are taking place.
+Using social listening, you’ll know who, what, why, where, and how discussions around your brand are taking place.
 It involves monitoring specific keywords, topics, industries, and brands to learn about how you can improve your social strategy.